 If you’re like most people, you often wish you had more hours to work with during the day.
-Until the day when robot assistants (or personal clones) become commonplace, you’ll need to rely on good old time management, resourcefulness, and these helpful productivity hacks.1) Learn to brain-storm.
+Until the moment when robot assistants (or personal clones) become commonplace, you’ll need to rely on good old time management, resourcefulness, and these helpful productivity hacks.1) Learn to brainstorm.
 Got writer’s block?
 Rather than going through the frustrating process of writing, deleting, and rewriting a paragraph, allow yourself to free-associate.
 Write down all the things you would like to say, even if you have to word it in the most simplistic terms.
-Don’t try to be eloquent; just jot down the jist of the idea and let it flow.
+Don’t try to be eloquent; just jot down the gist of the idea and let it flow.
 One idea will likely lead to another, until you’ll have enough content to write at least a paragraph, if not more.
 Then all you need to do is “polish” your short sentences and expand on them if necessary.

 2) Take breaks.
 Unless you find yourself in the zone or on a productivity “roll,” work in 30-minute intervals and then take a 5-minute break, preferably outside where you can get some fresh air.
 The longer you work, the more challenging it becomes to stay focused.
 Taking regular short breaks allows you to calm your mind, collect your thoughts, and refocus.
 This will not only help you be more productive, but you’ll often find that you’re better able to come up with good ideas and solutions when you are in a “fresher” and more relaxed state of mind.